Image Handling

 NameError: name 'patches' is not defined

-Now, working with these smaller, individual patches will be much more manageable!
+Working with these smaller, individual patches will be much more manageable and computationally resourceful.

 3D Images

-Sometimes we might want to work with 3D images.
-A good example for this are MRI scans.
-These don’t come as ‘csv’ format but in specialised image formats.
-One example is nii, the Neuroimaging Informatics Technology Initiative (NIfTI) open file format.
-For these types of images we will need special software.
-In particular, we will be using the open source library called nibabel.
+So far, we have covered how to handle two-dimensional image data in a variety of ways.
+But scenarios will often arise whereby the analysis of three-dimensional image data is required.
+A good example of such 3-D images that is commonly encountered, is MRI scans.
+These don’t natively exist as .csv format, but are often delivered in specialised image formats.
+One such format is nii: the Neuroimaging Informatics Technology Initiative (NIfTI) open file format.
+Handling these types of images requires specialised software.
+In particular, we will be using an open-source library called nibabel.
 Documentation for this package is available at https://nipy.org/nibabel/.

 As it is not contained in your Python installation by default, it needs to be installed first.